top of page

 If you’ve got several in the group and it won’t compromise the rest of the group, place a second group shelter over the top.
 Cavity wall insulation.

-Group deploy blizzard bag or a tarp/tent flysheet/Jerven bag on to the ground (external weather protection), on top of that, the casualty’s therma rest, on top of that, the casualty’s sleeping bag, on top of that, a blizzard blanket.
+Group deploy blizzard bag or a tarp/tent flysheet/Jerven bag on to the ground (external weather protection) to waterproof the package, on top of that, the casualty’s therma rest*, on top of that, the casualty’s sleeping bag, on top of that, a second blizzard blanket (vapour barrier) .
 Inside the blizzard blanket, blue casualty pads (to absorb body output).

 Removing wet clothing or not ?